Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

-1.5.2 bugfix for *Fill cells from Clipboard* function, rtmp (not tested) and links with Error 403 are now marked with gray and can be selected separately. *Fill cells from Clipboard* can be activated with Ctrl-v.
+1.5.2 bugfix for *Fill cells from Clipboard* function, rtmp (links cannot be tested) and links with Error 403 are now marked with gray and can be selected separately. *Fill cells from Clipboard* can be activated with Ctrl-v.

 1.5.1 support for rmtp links (except link alive testing)